sidequery/yardstick/README.md

 FROM sales
 GROUP BY year, region;

--- Query with AGGREGATE() and AT modifiers
+-- Query with AGGREGATE() and AT modifiers (SEMANTIC prefix required) SEMANTIC SELECT
-SELECT
     year,
     region,
     AGGREGATE(revenue) AS revenue,